jp-chl/66DaysOfK8s/challenge/week07/day48/README.md

 ## Tasks

-* Create a user and added to kubeconfig
+* Create a user and add it to kubeconfig

 ---